maptime/philadelphia/README.md

 5. Once you're satisfied with your new event or post, commit the Markdown file and push to GitHub.

    **Note**: If you're using multiple branches, only those changes merged to the `gh-pages` branch will appear on the Maptime site.
+To merge your changes to the `gh-pages` branch:

+   1. Check out the `gh-pages` branch.
+Run `git checkout gh-pages`.
+   2. Merge `gh-pages` with another branch.
+Run `git merge master` (or replace `master` with another, relevant branch) and, if applicable, resolve any merge conflicts.
+   3. Push your changes.
+Run `git push origin gh-pages`.

 ## Help resources